Shy/party/README.md

 # Shy.party

 This is a worse version of partiful I use to run events.
 To deploy this you'll need a PSQL DB.
-Create an .flaskenv file and add a `DATABASE_URL` to that file.
+Save the `.flaskenv.sample` locally as  `.flaskenv` and replace all the creds.

 Install with